Nord Drum 3p: What Is It?

 Electronic drums have always seemed unneccesarily expensive.
 I think this is something I needed to accept before getting the 3p.
 You don't need a kick pedal to use it, but if you want to play the 3p like a drum kit, I'd recommend getting the Roland KT-10.
 Overall, based on all of the above mentioned reasons, I believe the 3p has the best price/value ratio in the $500-$1000 price range.

 One caveat is that I like the sound of electronic drums and drum machines and this sound may not be for everyone.
 I've always wanted to be able to play electronic drum sounds with a more human feel beyond just finger drumming.
 Musicians I used to play with would often shame me for enjoying and using electronic drum sounds.
 It's important to know what you want and the sounds you like and not be afraid to embrace that.
-I honestly wish I'd realized that a lot sooner.
+I honestly wish I'd realized this sooner.

 I hope this information is helpful.
 Happy drumming and happy recording.